cloudfoundry/diego-design-notes/migrating-to-diego.md

 There are a few entries in the `VCAP_APPLICATION` payload that are not provided on Diego:

-- `application_uris` and its undocumented alias `uris`: These are not guaranteed to be correct even on the DEAs, if an app ever has routes mapped or unmapped to it after starting.
-Since Diego explicitly makes it possible to change routes on a running app without restarting it, it makes no sense to expose possibly incorrect route information to the app as a value encoded in a static environment variable.
 - `users`: This value has apparently been `null` since some time in 2012.
 - `started_at_timestamp` and `state_timestamp`: Time at which the instance is considered started, in Unix epoch time format.
 - `started_at` and `start`: Same as `started_at_timestamp`, but in human-readable format.

+Additionally, while Diego does now provide `application_uris` and its undocumented alias `uris` in the `VCAP_APPLICATION` payload, the values will always be stale if routes are mapped or unmapped form the app after its latest restart.
+On the DEAs, these values may be out of date, but will eventually converge as individual application instances restart.
+To guarantee that an app has the current list of URIs, it must be restarted via Cloud Controller (so that Diego receives a new DesiredLRP specification with updated `VCAP_APPLICATION` fields).

 #### `VCAP_APP_HOST`